atmasphere/mc-coal/docs/source/oauth2.rst

 Authorization Code
 ==================

-Clients are granted a one-time-use authorization code in response to explicit, web-based authorization grants from a logged-in user.
+Clients are granted a unique, one-time-use authorization code in response to an explicit, web-based authorization grant from a logged-in user.

 .. http:get:: /oauth/auth